Special rules for boarding houses

 - the address of the boarding house

 - the length of the lease

 The owner must keep a copy of the signed Statement of Key Terms for at least 6 months after the lease ends.

-If meals are provided (as part of the Statement of Key Terms), they should be provided within the following times:
+If the boarding house provides meals (as part of the Statement of Key Terms), they should be available within the following times:

 - Breakfast from 6am – 9am

 The owner should give the tenant a list of any house rules.
 The house rules should have:

 - a list of services provided (eg, laundry and meals) including times available and how often they are provided

 - access to the premises by visitors